Alvin-Liew/EDR-Home-Lab-Attack-and-Defense/README.md

 - Developing and applying rules in LimaCharlie to detect, block, and mitigate various types of cyber attacks.

 ### Tools Used
-- LimaCharlie Endpoint detection and response (EDR) solution to monitor endpoint activities, analyze telemetry, detect threats, and bloack malicios actions.
+- LimaCharlie Endpoint detection and response (EDR) solution to monitor endpoint activities, analyze telemetry, detect threats, and block malicious actions.
 - Sliver C2 framework to generate payloads and manage command and control sessions for simulating attacks on the Windows endpoint.
 - VMware Workstation Pro to create isolated environments for the attack and victim machines, allowing for safe and controlled simulation of cyber attacks and defenses.
 - Sysmon deployed on the Windows machine to log detailed system activities, which were then analyzed by LimaCharlie.